leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 parameters.ints("cell_count") = (*all_cells).size();
 ```

-For analysis purpose we transmit as well the apoptosis rate over the our interface.
+For analysis purpose we transmit as well the apoptosis rate over the interface.
 ```C++
 // receive apoptosis rate
 for (Cell* pCell : (*all_cells)) {